laurabenestan/BLAST/README.md

 ## Step 2.
 BLAST your query outlier sequences to your transcriptome or genome to get longer DNA fragments

 In this step, the two main goals here are:
-- to keep only coding DNA fragments as we are looking for candidate genes
+- to **keep only coding DNA fragments** as we are looking for candidate genes
-- to match the query outliers sequences to larger sequences of the genome or the transcriptome to potimize the BLAST search
+- to match the query outliers sequences to larger sequences of the genome or the transcriptome to optimize the BLAST search

 Indeed, a query sequence is said to hit a target sequence if they share a certain percent of similairty (number of nucleotide having the same position along the fragment), determined by a particular set of rules (e.g. allowing gaps or not).

-Because in larger subject sets some good matches are likely to be found by chance, the BLAST search is associated with a “E value,” representing the expected number of matches one might find by chance in a subject set of that size with that score or better.
-To learn more about the BLAST search tool, see teh great tutorial done by [Oregon University](https://open.oregonstate.education/computationalbiology/chapter/command-line-blast/)
+Because in larger subject sets some good matches are likely to be found by chance, the BLAST search is associated with a **E-value**, representing the expected number of matches one might find by chance in a subject set of that size with that score or better.
+To learn more about the BLAST search tool, see the great tutorial done by [Oregon University](https://open.oregonstate.education/computationalbiology/chapter/command-line-blast/)

 For example, an E value of 0.05 means that we can expect a match by chance in 1 in 20 similar searches, whereas an E value of 2.0 means we can expect 2 matches by chance for each similar search.